-In a recent post Hugo Guzman, whom I consider both a great guy and a knowledge SEO expert, has written a very disappointing article called “Just Say No to Google Bashing“.
+Hugo Guzman, whom I consider both a great guy and a knowledge SEO expert, has written a very disappointing article called “Just Say No to Google Bashing“.
 It’s a reaction to the outcry against turning Google Shopping into a “paid inclusion” only search vertical.

 I chose to comment on that post over at Inbound because I still hope the community can be used for actual debates (what sadly rarely happens).
 It seems nobody has read my comment or if someone did nobody cared to react.
 Thus I’d like to reply to that post again here on SEO 2.0 and elaborate a little.

 I chose to call this post “Just Say No Google Opportunism” because to me it’s what Hugo Guzman has been advocating here, opportunism in the face of an almighty Google.